 - Survey Frequency: There are 2-4 rounds of SOSS each year.
 We wait until a round has a full client load before going into the field, so start dates vary from year to year.

 - Field Period: Data collection typically takes 8-10 weeks.

 - Data Processing: Data coding, processing, and weighting typically takes 2 weeks.

-- Embargo Period: Results are available only to clients for the first 6 months.
+- Embargo Period: Results are provided to clients for their exclusive use for the first 6 months after data have been collected.
 After that, data are available to the public.